Essential travel tips to Lofoten

 Electric cars are becoming increasingly popular and we welcome electric cars on trips along the roads in Lofoten’s beautiful nature.
 The development of charging stations improves each passing year and will make it easier for you to go for a ride.
 To plan your journey in Lofoten, we recommend that you use the app “A Better Route Planner”, which has updated maps with charging stations.

-On the ferries there are automatic reading of the car signs.
-You can order an “Auto Pass” and then the ticket will automaticly be charged off you Auto Pass account.
+Ferry: On the ferries there are automatic reading of the car signs.
+You can order an “Auto Pass” and then the ticket will automatically be charged off you Auto Pass account.
 Passengers travel for free.

 There are many visitors’ moorings and sheltered anchorages in Lofoten.
 Many of these are well described in www.havneguiden.no.
 This Harbour Guide is a useful tool if you’re sailing your own boat in Lofoten, and we recommend you consult it when planning your trip.